ilyasoli/odin-recipes/README.md

 # odin-recipes
-a simple website that contain some recipes
+a simple website that contain some recipes (odin project)